roberttaylor426/roberttaylor426.github.com/_posts/2014-08-05-primitive-tdd.md

 They can be used to enforce invariants, reduce state space, decrease the likelihood of bugs and better communicate intent.

-I'm not going to spend time elucidating the various benefits of typeful programming here however.
+I'm not going to spend time elucidating the various benefits of typeful programming here.
 There are already other articles on the web that do a [perfectly good job](http://techblog.realestate.com.au/the-abject-failure-of-weak-typing/).

 What I find curious is the way that many in the TDD community (developers who often claim to _care_ about the code they write) frequently overlook them(*).